Reinforcement learning for adaptive interior point methods in convex quadratic programming: Solving convex QPs

-A widespread technique is that of \emph{primal-dual} interior point methods, where the subproblem is modified to involve both primal and dual variables, so that improved values for $(y,z)$ are directly obtained from the inner minimization procedure.
-One way to generate a suitable subproblem for this task is to adopt the primal-dual augmented Lagrangian function, introduced by Gill and Robinson \cite{gill2012primal}.
-We define it as
+\paragraph{Primal-dual IP} A widespread technique is that of \emph{primal-dual} interior point methods, where the subproblem is modified to involve both primal and dual variables, so that improved values for $(y,z)$ are directly obtained from the inner minimization procedure.
+One way to generate a suitable subproblem for this task is to adopt the primal-dual augmented Lagrangian function \cite{gill2012primal}.
+We define $\pdLL_\delta(\cdot,\cdot,\cdot,\cdot;\theta,\nu)\colon\R^n\times\R_{++}^p\times\R^m\times\R^p\to\R$ as

 where the additional terms guarantee that, when minimizing $\pdLL_{\delta^k}(\cdot,\cdot,\cdot,\cdot;\theta^k,\nu_k)$ exactly, the optimal values for $(y,z)$ coincide with the classical update \eqref{eq:dual_estimate} that would be performed within a purely primal scheme.
+Similarly to its primal counterpart, the primal-dual augmented Lagrangian function $\mathcal{M}$ depends on the regularization parameters $\delta$ and barrier parameter $\nu$.

 The resulting primal-dual scheme is outlined in Algorithm~\ref{alg:rpdip}, where Step~\ref{step:rpdip:subproblem} poses the most computational requirements and will be discussed in the following Section~\ref{sec:inner_newton}.
 The termination conditions \eqref{eq:termination_conditions} are checked at Step~\ref{step:rpdip:termination}, before updating the incumbent primal-dual estimate $\theta^{k+1}$ at Step~\ref{step:rpdip:theta}.
-Of all steps, the choice of hyperparameters $\delta^k$, $\nu_k$ and $\varepsilon_k$ at Step~\ref{step:rpdip:hyperparameters} remains the most elusive, with minimal guidelines dictated by the theory.
+Of all steps, the choice of hyperparameters $\delta^k$, $\nu_k$ and $\varepsilon_k$ at Step~\ref{step:rpdip:hyperparameters} has the least guidelines or specifications dictated by the theory.
 Their tuning and influence on the solution process are discussed in Section~\ref{sec:hyperparameters} below.